jejacks0n/teaspoon/README.md

 Check out some example of using fixtures with [Mocha](https://github.com/modeset/teaspoon/wiki/Using-Mocha), [QUnit](https://github.com/modeset/teaspoon/wiki/Using-QUnit).

-**Note:** The element that Teaspoon creates is "#teaspoon-fixtures", in case you need to access it directly.
+**Note:** The element that Teaspoon creates is "#teaspoon-fixtures", in case you need to access it directly and put your own fixtures in manually.

 ## Suites